Athens in 2 Days: A Complete Itinerary for First Timers (2026)

 National Archaeological Museum: red building with many white columns

-The museum is open daily but opening hours vary depending on the season.
+The museum is open daily, although opening hours vary depending on the season.

 Alternative: Acropolis Museum

-The Acropolis Museum is open every day but the opening times vary depending on the day and the season.
+The Acropolis museum is open daily, but the opening times vary depending on the day and the season.

 Day 2 in Athens: